page transition image

 This example shows that passage of time clearly.
 The dial has shifted from black to a chocolate brown patina that only comes from decades of exposure and use.
 It is even, warm, and unmistakably natural.
 For collectors, that combination matters.
 A historically important reference that also wears its age honestly.

+The watch is in overall good condition.
 The case is in good condition and appears to have been polished.
 The dial shows a strong chocolate brown patina and remains intact.
-The bracelet is steel and fitted with a service original Omega buckle.
-The watch is running well with strong amplitude and low beat error after passing by our test bench.
+The bracelet is leather and fitted with a service original Omega buckle.
+The watch is confirmed to be running well after passing by our test bench.

 It works for someone who values historical placement and character over sharp edges.
 A real 1969 Speedmaster from the year everything clicked, carrying both the design and the evidence of time forward together.